 5. Establish your cleaning and hygiene needs

 The risk assessment should help you identify the optimal cleaning regime.
-See Deep cleaning the workplace in the time of coronavirus.
 The organisation will need to maintain a high level of hygiene.
-Government guidance says employers should provide handwashing facilities or hand sanitisers at entry and exit points.
+Government guidance says employers should provide handwashing facilities or hand sanitisers at ”multiple accessible locations”.
 It might be useful to circulate this Employee Factsheet: Hygiene at Work.

 Identify your cleaning needs (eg more frequent cleaning, regular disinfecting of surfaces, handles, keyboards, bannisters, lift buttons, photocopiers, etc) and confirm whether your existing cleaning contractor can fulfil them.
 Do you need to bring in additional help or order supplies?
 The Cleaning topic has some detailed advice regarding Cleaning and Covid-19, including how to dispose of cleaning waste.